christhomas16/christhomas16/README.md

 I'm an engineer at heart, slinging code and architecting solutions with a passion for innovation.
 As the CEO and founder of [Raven AI](https://ravenai.ai), I blend my deep tech roots with leadership to build cutting-edge AI-driven platforms.
 I thrive on crafting scalable, cloud-agnostic systems and diving into the latest AI tools—think agentic AI workflows and intelligent architectures.

 ## What I'm About
-- **Coding Vibe**: I’m still in the trenches, writing code daily to bring ideas to life.
+- **Vibe Coding**: I’m still in the trenches, writing code daily to bring ideas to life.
 From prototyping to production, I love the craft of software engineering.
 - **AI & Innovation**: Leveraging tools like PyTorch, TensorFlow, and custom AI workflows to push the boundaries of what’s possible.
 - **Tech Leadership**: Guiding teams to build robust, future-proof systems while keeping my hands dirty with code.
 - **Vibe Coder**: I bring energy, creativity, and a knack for elegant solutions to every project—because coding is as much about art as it is about logic.